cessda/cessda.cdc.versions/README.md

 ## Contributing

-Please read [CESSDA Guideline for developers](https://bitbucket.org/cessda/cessda.guidelines.cit/wiki/Developers) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read the [CESSDA Software Development Guidelines](https://docs.tech.cessda.eu/software/ta-sw-dev-guide.html) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning